garganshul92/DesignPatterns/Behavioral Design Patterns/Observer Design Pattern/Readme.md

 ## Problem it solves

 - Freqeuntly checking for state change of Subject.
-- Wastage of resources in updating for the change of state to all the Clients/Observers.
+- Wastage of resources in updating for the change of state to all the Clients/Observers including ones who are not interested.
+- Problem to client for the updates in which they are not interested.

 ## When to use?